mur-wtag/-folio/about.md

 my name is muhammad mahabubur rhaman and nickname is rony.

-try to write some poetry using programming language. i <i class="fa fa-heart" aria-hidden="true"></i> ruby. have been working on some <a href="https://rubyonrails.org/">ruby on rails</a> projects. have some experiences to work in JS.
+try to write some poetry using programming language. i <i class="fa fa-heart" aria-hidden="true"></i> ruby. have been working on some <a href="https://rubyonrails.org/">ruby on rails</a> projects since 2012. have some experiences to work in JS.
 <i class="fa fa-heart" aria-hidden="true"></i> to eat, try to take picture of unsung objects. <i class="fa fa-heart" aria-hidden="true"></i> to watch overthinking drama film.

 <br/>